fluencelabs/nox/docs/src/backend/app_debugging.md

 }
 ```

+The easiest way to initialize logger is using the `init_fn` attribute of `invocation_handler` like in the example above.

-Generally it is better to initialize logger in the `init` function.
-And also note that `logger` designed only for Wasm environment and Fluence `WasmVm`.
+Please also note that this `logger` designed only for Wasm environment and Fluence `WasmVm`.
 Don't use it for other targets and virtual machines.
-But if it needs to create a project with `logger` either for Wasm target and other architectures conditional compilation can be used:
+But if it needs to create a project with `logger` either for Wasm target and other architectures, a conditional compilation can be used:

 ```Rust
 fn init() {